nimgl/glfw/README.md

 if you can some examples to have an idea on how to implement it.
 Thank you so much :tada:

-This being a separate module is a direct copy from the main library, please PR and open Issues in the [main repository](https://github.com/nimgl/nimgl).
+### This being a separate module behaves slightly diferently.

+Please open all issues in the [main repository](https://github.com/nimgl/nimgl).
+The PRs and new feature development will occur in each binding's repo.

 ## Usage